joyall2812/HERMES-CONVERTER/README.md

 3. Explore real-time exchange rates and historical data.
 4. Select a currency to view a detailed table of exchange rates.

-## Contribution

-Contributions are welcome!
-Check out the [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## Support and Feedback

-For support, bug reports, or feature requests, please open an [issue](https://github.com/your-username/hermes-currency-converter/issues).
+For support, bug reports, or feature requests, please open an [issue](https://github.com/joyall2812/HERMES-CONVERTER/issues).
 Your feedback is highly appreciated.

 ## License